exaexa/ShinySOM/README.md

 ```

 That should open a browser window with ShinySOM GUI running.
 If not, follow the link that the command should have printed out into your console.

+## Using ShinySOM

+There is a [separate tutorial](TUTORIAL.md) that shows the most common features on an example dataset.

 ## Documentation